Frank Leverett

-Frank Leverett (March 10, 1859 – November 15, 1943) was an American geologist who specialised in glaciology.
+Frank Leverett (March 10, 1859 – November 15, 1943) was an American geologist who specialized in glaciology.

 Biography

 Frank Leverett was born on March 10, 1859, in Denmark, Iowa, and was descended from a family that emigrated from Boston, Lincolnshire in 1663.
 Following an education in Denmark Academy from which he expected to become a farmer, Leverett taught in public schools for a year in 1878 before becoming an instructor in natural sciences at the academy for the following three years.
 Here he became interested in geology and so enrolled in Colorado College and subsequently Iowa State College of Agriculture and Mechanic Arts to study mineralogy and assaying, graduating with a bachelor of science from the latter in 1885.
 He then began work in a temporary job in Madison, Wisconsin, working with the United States Geological Survey.
 Leverett continued as an assistant until 1890 when he was given the position of assistant geologist, before becoming a geologist in 1901 and a senior geologist in 1928, until his retirement in 1929.
 Between 1909 and 1929 Leverett was a lecturer in glacial geology at the University of Michigan, the institution which awarded him an honorary degree of doctor of science in 1930.

 Leverett was one of the leading authorities on Pleistocene glaciation and authored over 180 reports and papers.
+He mapped glacial deposits and landforms from the eastern Dakotas to Pennsylvania.
+He is credited with establishing that there was multiple glaciation (due to changes in climate).

 He was elected a fellow of both the Geological Society of America and the American Association for the Advancement of Science, becoming Vice President of the latter in 1928.
 He was an elected member of both the American Philosophical Society and the United States National Academy of Sciences.

 Leverett married Frances Gibson on December 22, 1887, and later married Dorothy Park on December 18, 1895, after Gibson's death.
 He did not have children by either marriage.
 Leverett died on November 15, 1943, after a brief illness at his home in Ann Arbor, Michigan.
 A fortnight before his death a bust of Leverett was constructed by the sculptor Carleton Angell.

 The Leverett Glacier in Antarctica, Leverett Glacier in Greenland, Lake Leverett in Washington (since drained), and plant species Sigillaria leveretti were named after Frank Leverett.